Feature Selection: A Data Perspective: Performance Evaluation

 Next, we introduce the widely adopted way to evaluate the performance of feature selection algorithms.
 We have different evaluation metrics for supervised and unsupervised methods.
-For algorithms of different output types, different evaluation strategies are used: \begin{enumerate} \item If it is a feature weighting method that outputs the feature score for each feature, then the quality of the first $\{5,10,15,...,295,300\}$ features are evaluated respectively. \item If it is a feature subset selection method that only outputs which features are selected, then we use all the selected features to perform the evaluation. \end{enumerate} \paragraph{Supervised Methods:} To test performance of the supervised feature selection algorithms, the evaluation framework introduced in Figure~\ref{fig:ClassificationFramework} is used.
-The whole dataset is usually divided into two parts - the training set $\mathcal{T}$ and test set $\mathcal{U}$.
-Feature selection algorithms will be first applied on the training set $\mathcal{T}$ to obtain a subset of relevant features $\mathcal{F}$.
+For different output types, different evaluation strategies are used: (1) if it is a feature weighting method that outputs the feature scores, then the quality of the first $\{5,10,15,...,295,300\}$ features are evaluated respectively; (2) if it is a feature subset selection method that only outputs which features are selected, then we use all the selected features to perform the evaluation. \paragraph{Supervised Methods} To test the performance of supervised feature selection algorithms, we divide the whole dataset into two parts - the training set $\mathcal{T}$ and test set $\mathcal{U}$.
+Feature selection algorithms will be first applied to the training set $\mathcal{T}$ to obtain a subset of relevant features $\mathcal{S}$.
 Then the test set on the selected features acts as input to a classification model for the testing purpose.
-In the experiments, we use classification accuracy to evaluate the classification performance.
-Three classification models, Linear SVM, Decision Tree, Na\"{\i}ve Bayes are used.
-To get more reliable results, we adopt 10-fold cross validation, and the final classification performance is reported as an average over 10 folds.
-The higher the average classification accuracy, the better the feature selection algorithm is.

-\paragraph{Unsupervised Methods:} Following the standard way to assess unsupervised feature selection, we evaluate the unsupervised feature selection algorithms in terms of clustering performance.
-Two commonly used clustering performance metrics, i.e., \emph{normalized mutual information} (NMI) and \emph{accuracy} (ACC) are used.
+In the experiments, we use classification accuracy to evaluate the classification performance and three classification models, Linear SVM, Decision Tree, Na\"{\i}ve Bayes are used.
+To get more reliable results, 10-folds cross validation is used.
+Normally, the higher the classification performance, the better the selected features are. \paragraph{Unsupervised Methods} Following the standard way to assess unsupervised feature selection, we evaluate unsupervised algorithms in terms of clustering performance.
+Two commonly used clustering performance metrics~\cite{cai2010unsupervised}, i.e., \emph{normalized mutual information} (NMI) and \emph{accuracy} (ACC) are used.
+Each feature selection algorithm is first applied to select features; then K-means clustering is performed based on the selected features.
+We repeat the K-means algorithm 20 times and report the average clustering results since K-means may converge to a local optimal.
+The higher the clustering performance, the better the selected features are.

-Specifically, Let $C$ and $C'$ denote the clustering results from ground truth class labels and the predicted cluster labels, respectively.
-The mutual information between two clusters $C$ and $C'$ is: